 It is much easier to define what technology is not considered secure communication than it is to define what is secure.
 What would fall in the not secure category would be email, WhatsApp, web conferencing and file sharing services, which are all susceptible to a variety of cyber risks and are some of the more popular communication methods in global board rooms.
 Read more about cybersecurity for the board of directors here.
 The cyber risks aside, these communication methods are also not as collaborative as they could be and leave some room for interpretation, which also creates the cybersecurity risks.
-Boards should instead be looking to use certain secure messaging tools that has end-to-end encryption and can ensure that the technology is not penetrable and can only be accessed by the individual.
+Boards should instead be looking to use certain secure messaging tools that has strong encryption control can ensure that the technology is not penetrable and can only be accessed by the individual.
 There are not a plethora of these tools that do exists, but boards need to be aware of the inherent risks that certain technologies contain and ensure that their board is using the right technology to ensure high-level and risk-sensitive materials are protected properly.

 An annual assessment of the performance of a board of directors can help to identify gaps that can be planned for through board succession planning, improve overall operations and strengthen the relationship that the board has to overall good governance.
 Going through an assessment benefit every board directors, shareholders, managers, the organization and, ultimately, clients and customers.